tedzz12/AI-generated-Image-detector/README.md

 # AI-generated-Image-detector
-An experimental Application for detect AI generated image.
+An experimental Application for detect AI generated images.
 Please train the model with  the data in data2 repository.